Palo Verde Nuclear Generating Station

 The Palo Verde Generating Station is a nuclear power plant located near Tonopah, Arizona about 45 miles west of downtown Phoenix.
-Palo Verde generates the most electricity of any power plant in the United States per year, and is the largest power plant by net generation as of 2021.
-Palo Verde has the third-highest rated capacity of any U.S power plant.
+Palo Verde generates the second most electricity of any power plant in the United States per year, and is the second largest power plant by net generation as of 2021.
+Palo Verde has the third-highest rated capacity of any US power plant.
 It is a critical asset to the Southwest, generating approximately 32 million megawatt-hours annually.

 Its average electric power production is about 3.3 gigawatts (GW), serving about four million people.
 Arizona Public Service (APS) owns 29.1% of, and operates the plant.
 Its other owners are the Salt River Project (20.2%), the El Paso Electric Company (15.8%), Southern California Edison (15.8%), PNM Resources (7.5%), the Southern California Public Power Authority (5.9%), and the Los Angeles Department of Water and Power (5.7%).
 APS was granted a 20-year license extension to operate through 2045 for Unit 1, 2046 for Unit 2, and 2047 for Unit 3, with the option to submit a subsequent license renewal application for extended operation.

 The Palo Verde Generating Station, lying in the Northeastern Sonoran Desert, is the only large nuclear power plant in the world that is not near a large body of water.
 The power plant cools and condenses the steam that it produces by using treated sewage water from several nearby cities and towns.